IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 ## Updating the dependencies bounds

 Sometimes, when creating pull requests to [CHaP][chap], it is desirable to loose/tighten certain dependencies bounds via a revision.

-If you do so for a Consensus package, please first open a PR to Consensus mirroring the change in CHaP; but do not increment the version number of the Consensus package.
+ - If you do so for a Consensus package, please first open a PR to Consensus mirroring the change in CHaP; but do not increment the version number of the Consensus package.

+ - If your revision is about allowing a new version of package, please update the version bound in a way that keeps the previously allowed versions, unless this is undesirable due to eg a bug in an earlier version.

+   For example, if we have `cardano-ledger-core ^>= 1.1` and you want to also allow `1.2`, use `^>= 1.1 || ^>= 1.2`.

 ### Use of `source-repository-package`s